loltochess/pypy/README.md

 Made with Flask, beautifulsoup

-This webscrapper can get job infos from indeed.com, stackoverflow.com
+This webscrapper can get job infos from indeed.com, stackoverflow.com into csv files.